bishopmatthew/EncryptifyAndroid/README.md

 - How many times a password can be entered incorrectly
 - Performing remote wipes of all data from a lost or stolen device
 - Require encryption of the storage area to view or handle your sensitive data.

-# What we cover

-This repository contains a library that simplifies the process making your app require storage encryption.

 # Cloning the library project
 `git clone https://github.com/bishopmatthew/EncryptifyAndroid.git` the repository to the directory you're working from.
 In Eclipse, Import -> Android -> Existing Android Code Into Workspace.
 Check the box next to "DeviceEncryptify" and click finish.